Japanese Language Subjects

 This subject is offered to students who have completed Japanese for Communication III or have an equivalent level.

 Students will be able to engage in conversations in various situations and make short presentations on familiar topics in Japanese.
 Students will also be able to read and write short paragraphs on familiar topics relating to personal interests and practical needs.

 The Japanese Placement Test is mandatory for students* who want to take Japanese language subjects.
 The Japanese subject level from which students will begin their studies will be decided by their score on the Japanese Placement Test.
 All students who want to take Japanese language subjects must take the Japanese Placement Test held prior to the beginning of every semester (late March and mid-September).

 2021 Spring Semester Japanese Language Placement Test Schedule:

 Required for: All Students who want to take Japanese subjects**

-*Graduate students in their 2nd semester and above who did not take the Japanese placement test at the time of enrollment but would like to study Japanese from this semester should register for the 2019 Fall Semester placement test by Friday, 9 August 2019 through the following survey.
+*Graduate students in their 2nd semester and above who did not take the Japanese placement test at the time of enrollment but would like to study Japanese from this semester should register for the 2021 Spring Semester placement test by Monday, 22 February 2021 (JST) through the following survey.

 ** Students who will be taking the placement test must register for the subject level in which they are placed in during Course Registration Period B for that semester.